 - Mitigating adverse effects of changes in land use and runoff characteristics on the aquatic environment

-For more information on stormwater management contact Billy Ho at 469.429.4788 or by Email.
+For more information on stormwater management contact Public Works at 469.429.4788 or by Email.

 The TCEQ has renewed the "stormwater" General Permit for Small MS4s.